-- Egg freezing is discussed in this Kathy Burke (UK comedian) documentary All women and has been said to reduce ticking clock anxiety and mis-partnering.
-The age bracket for being eligible for egg freezing and IVF is up to 40/41 in many countries and they can be stored for 10 years.
+- Egg freezing is discussed in this Kathy Burke (UK comedian) documentary All women and has been said to reduce ticking-clock anxiety or hasty mis-partnering.
+The age bracket for being eligible for egg freezing and IVF can be up to 40/41 in some countries and they can be stored for 10 years.
 Could workplaces offer loans or support for this option?

 - Italian Vogue’s Chief Editor discusses her choice to not live with the father of her child in this documentary about her work and life.
 A tough decision she said.

-- Mum-spiration: a partner of ours is working, taking calls and presenting while being with her baby and even feeding off camera as her baby is new born, it’s very admirable and possible now with video calling, not everything needs to be in person now
+- Mum-spiration: a partner of ours is working, taking calls and presenting while being with her new born baby and even feeding off camera.
+It’s very admirable and possible now with video calling as not everything needs to be in person

 - Naomi Campbell choose to be a mother at age 50 but if you are over 35 you are discussed as disadvantaged.

-- Many examples of women solo parenting with donors are being discussed in friendship circles and online now and it is becoming more well known.
-A community/neighbour/family/or all based childcare system or all of these options can help solo parenting be possible.
+- Many examples of women solo parenting with donors are being discussed in friendship circles and online now and it is becoming much more well known.
+A community/neighbour/family based childcare system or all of these options can help solo parenting be possible.
 Again some workplaces offer creche or childcare support.

 - Female gay couples can choose a donor and male gay couples have been known to ask a surrogate or adopt which is happening in the UK, America, Norway and other countries globally.

-- Others choosing work from home roles to manage childcare, working around their children being awake, which will be a lot more possible now it’s more common place to have a work from home or hybrid policy
+- Others choosing work from home roles to manage childcare, working around their children being awake and school pick up, which will be a lot more possible now it’s more common place to have a work from home or hybrid policy

 There are many new family structures now and many ways to parent.